Nirali Dineshchandra Thakkar

 Nirali Dineshchandra Thakker is an Indian born multi disciplinary artist living in Los Angeles, California.
 Nirali works in a wide range of media - painting, photography, writing and filmmaking.

 Education

 She studied art at National Institute of Design in Ahmedabad, India and received a Bachelor of Fine Arts, Painting from M.S.
 University, Baroda, India.
-After moving to the United States Nirali studied at the Brooks Institute of Photography, Santa Barbara and received her Masters in Fine Art, University of Southern California, Los Angeles.
+After moving to the United States Nirali studied at the Brooks Institute of Photography, Santa Barbara and received her master's degree in Fine Art, University of Southern California, Los Angeles.
+She earned her MBA from the Warrington College of Business, University of Florida, graduating with a 3.9 GPA, a testament to her commitment to academic excellence and strategic leadership development.

 Scholarships

 Nirali received the Dean's Scholarship for Outstanding entering students from the Parsons School of Design, NY 1999.
 In India she received a National Scholarship in the field of Photography and Painting from the Department of Human Resources, Government of India as well as a 1997 Merit Scholarship at National Institute of Design and M.S.
 University Baroda.

 Awards

 Amongst other awards, she received the Best Painting Award 2010 and the runner up prize for Best Painting Award 2009 - both from the Lakewood artist Guild, California.
 Nirali also received an AIFACS Award for Best Drawing, Gujarat.